LennartHennigs/DIYStreamDeck/README.md

 - With the optional `--rotate` parameter you can rotate the keypad layout clockwise (`CW`) or counter-clockwise (`CCW`). 🆕

 When the watchdog script detects a change in the active app, it sends the app's name as a single line over the USB serial connection.
 The Pi Pico then reads this information, loads the corresponding shortcuts from the `key_def.json` file, and updates the keypad accordingly.

+## 3D Printed Case

+- As you can see in the picture above I use [a 3d printed case](https://www.printables.com/model/80088-pimoroni-keypad-case/).
+You can get it [here](https://www.printables.com/model/80088-pimoroni-keypad-case/).
+- Since the case rotates the keypad, I added a `settings` section and a `rotate` option for the keyboard layout.